devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 port=8080 gdk run
 ```

-Now login as root using the default password and change your password.
+Now login as root using the Gitlab tunnel URL (`https://[PORT].qa-tunnel.gitlab.info`) and the default password.
+Once you are logged in, change the default password.

 **IMPORTANT**: You should change your root password since it is now internet
 accessible.
 You should also disable a new users registration feature on